sassoftware/esp-studio-examples/EndToEndExamples/image_processing_scoring_api/README.md

 # Fire Exit Obstruction Detection Using Connected Component Labeling
 ## Overview
 This example demonstrates how to use the SAS Event Stream Processing Scoring API with raw binary image data.
-A JPEG frame is sent in a HTTP POST request directly to a running ESP project, which processes it through a multi-stage image processing pipeline and returns a result.
+A JPEG frame is sent in an HTTP POST request directly to a running ESP project, which processes it through a multi-stage image processing pipeline and returns a result.
 The result is either an annotated image or a structured JSON in a single synchronous request-response call.

 The pipeline is built entirely from built-in SAS Event Stream Processing algorithms (for example, background subtraction, grayscale conversion, contrast enhancement, Gaussian blurring, adaptive binarization, and Connected Component Labeling) and requires no prior model training.
 This makes it a practical starting point for detecting unknown or unidentified objects in any fixed-camera scenario such as evacuation routes, ATMs, and restricted areas.